drmatthew1982/gpcalendarlog/README.md

   - password encrypt
 ### Following tasks/functions in the plan list:
   - Export Appointments/Medical Records  as PDF
+  - Normalizing code, such as exception handle, and component reuse in the frontend
   - Setup a living-demo (who know the free public servers, please let me know, thanks)
   - Connect to ACC mamagement system
   - Admin Panel